 Acreage Under Vine: 8,932 acres (3,615 hectares)

 Top Varieties: Cabernet Sauvignon, Merlot, Chardonnay

 Soils: Wind-blown sand

 Average Annual Precipitation: 6 inches

-The topsoil is deep, wind-blown sand with a depth, on average, of more than 5 feet (150cm).
-This provides both ample drainage for vinifera vines and greater uniformity in plant vigor and ripening than seen in other areas of Washington.
+The topsoil is deep, wind-blown sand with a depth, on average, of more than 5 feet.
+This provides both ample drainage for vinifera vines and greater uniformity in plant vigor and ripening than seen in other areas of the Columbia Valley.

 The appellation’s slope and proximity to the Columbia River helps minimize the risk of frost, which can affect other areas.

 Elevations vary between 425 feet above sea level by the Columbia River, to 1,480 feet, though most vineyards lie below 1,000 feet.
 The appellation accounts for approximately 15% of Washington’s total acreage.